lmlepin9/MicroBooNE-EvDisp/README.md

 # MicroBooNE-EvDisp
 Basic event display for MicroBooNE events.
 This event display is ment to be use in a 3rd year neutrino physics laboratory.

-NOTE: This is not an official MicroBooNE event display!
+NOTE: This is not an official MicroBooNE software!

 ## Dependencies